How to Open a Business Checking Account With Bad Credit

 How Does Personal Credit Affect Opening a Business Checking Account?

-When you open a bank account, the bank will want to make sure you’re not going to do things like constantly overdraft the account, bounce checks, ignore fees, or even commit fraud.
+When you open a bank account, the bank wants to ensure you won't overdraft the account, bounce checks, ignore fees, or even commit fraud.
 They may take a look at your personal credit to see if you have a history of bad financial practices.

-While bad credit might give you some trouble when opening a business checking account, the real thing to worry about is your Chexsystems report.
-You can think of your Chexsystems report as like your credit report, but with a stronger focus on banking activity, such as closing accounts with a negative balance or consistently overdrafting your account.
+While bad credit might give you some trouble opening a business checking account, the real thing to worry about is your Chexsystems report.
+Chexsystems is a verification system for bank accounts throughout the banking system.
+It's used to protect consumers and institutions, and it aids in ensuring banking systems are secure.
+Your Chexsystems report has a stronger focus on banking activity, such as closing accounts with a negative balance or consistently overdrafting your account.

 A bad credit score may make a bank ask more questions before letting you open an account, but a bad Chexsystems report may bar you from opening an account entirely.